oracle/node-oracledb/doc/api.md

 Connections can handle one database operation at a time.
-Node.js worker threads executing database statements on a connection will wait until [round-trips][124] between node-oracledb and the database are complete.
+Node.js worker threads executing database statements on a connection will wait until [round-trips](#roundtrips) between node-oracledb and the database are complete.
 When an application handles a sustained number of user requests, and database operations take some time to execute or the network is slow, then all available threads may be held in use.
 This prevents other connections from beginning work and stops Node.js from handling more user load.
 Increasing the number of worker threads may improve throughput and prevent [deadlocks][22].

 As well as correctly setting the thread pool size, structure your code to avoid starting parallel operations on a connection.
 For example,